Zymbit-Docs/docs/content/getting-started/zymkey4/quickstart/index.md

 As of March 2023, Raspberry PI OS 32-bit images install the 64-bit kernel along with the 32-bit root filesystem.
 This does not allow our installation script to work.
 In order to properly install on an 32-bit system, edit `/boot/config.txt` and add the following line to the bottom of the file, then reboot.

 `arm_64bit=0`

+You can check whether your root filesystem is 32-bit or 64-bit with `dpkg --print-architecture`.
+It will return arm64 for 64-bit filesystems or armhf for 32-bit filesystems.

 {{< /callout >}}